 The reciprocal of sine is the cosecant: csc(x), sometimes written as cosec(x), which gives the ratio of the length of the hypotenuse to the length of the side opposite to the angle.

 The inverse of the sine is the arcsine function: asin(x) or arcsin(x).
 The arcsine function is multivalued, e.g. arcsin(0) = 0 or π, or 2π, and so on.
+It is useful for finding an angle x when sin(x) is known.

 How to calculate the sine of an angle?